NorthVine-Consulting/managerdash-docs/docs/6_pr_review.md

 Friday:
 1. Select team member
 2. Set date range to last 7 days (this is the default)
-3. Fetch PRs
+3. Fetch PRs (includes open, draft, closed, and merged)
+4. Review draft PRs for in-progress work if needed
-4. Rate contributions of note
+5. Rate contributions of note
-5. Add quick notes
+6. Add quick notes
-6. Repeat for each team member
+7. Repeat for each team member
 ```

 ### Monthly Performance Check